awslabs/kinesis-hot-shard-advisor/readme.md

   -limit int
     	Number of keys to output in key distribution graph (Optional).
 Default is 10. (default 10) -shard-ids string
-    	Specific shard ids to analyse.
+    	Comma separated list of shard ids to analyse.
 ```

 ## Sample Report